himanshu-shekhar2327/Product-recommender-system/README.md

 - 💰 Add price filters and sorting

+---

-📚 Citation
+## 📚 Citation

 Jianmo Ni, Jiacheng Li, Julian McAuley
-Justifying recommendations using distantly-labeled reviews and fine-grained aspects EMNLP 2019
+*Justifying recommendations using distantly-labeled reviews and fine-grained aspects*
+EMNLP 2019

+---

-👨‍💻 Author
+## 👨‍💻 Author

-Himanshu Shekhar
+**Himanshu Shekhar**
 B.Tech CSE | Machine Learning Enthusiast

+---

-⭐ Support
+## ⭐ Support

 If you like this project:

-⭐ Star this repo
+- ⭐ Star this repo
-🍴 Fork it
+- 🍴 Fork it
-🚀 Share it
+- 🚀 Share it